rimildeyjsr/epikindifi-final-assignment/README.md

     3. When clicked, the borrower’s name is removed from the field and it becomes blank
 5. Borrow action
     1. This button appears on rows where the borrower is blank
+    2. When no user is logged in, this button does not appear
-    2. When clicked, the borrower column has the logged in user’s name and the “Borrow” button changed to “Return”
+    3. When clicked, the borrower column has the logged in user’s name and the “Borrow” button changed to “Return”